webyrd/relational-interpreter-book-and-course/interp.md

 # Adding explicit errors

+# Angelic execution

+\[TODO look at my code from PolyConf 2015, which includes an interpreter for an imperative language, along with angelic execution\]

+# Adding mutation

+\[TODO look at my code from PolyConf 2015, which includes an interpreter for an imperative language, along with angelic execution\]

+support `set!` (can we get away with supporting `set!` without adding a store?)

+support mutiple pairs and have an explicit store

 # Adding delimited control operators

 delimited continuations and/or effect handlers---can we do so in such a way that avoids "breaking the wires"?

 talk about the problem with `call/cc` and breaking the wires

-# Adding mutation

-support `set!` (can we get away with supporting `set!` without adding a store?)

-support mutiple pairs and have an explicit store

 # Writing a parser as a relation